friendlee-digital/gitlab-docker-https/README.md

 # About

-Hi this is an example config that would allow you to run your Gitlab instance on a VPS or VDS or any other standalone server of yours.
+Hi this is an example Docker Compose config that would allow you to run a Gitlab instance on a VPS or a VDS or any other standalone server of yours.
+Please pay attention to optimization config values.
+You can remove them but if you plan to use Gitlab for a small team then I'd suggest to keep them.

 Assuming that you have Docker installed.
 Steps to run your Gitlab: